melissamonk-NOAA/Vermilion_2021/doc/south.md

 overfished.
 A full history of the recreational regulations relating to the spatial management of the fleet can be found frog.

-Beginning on January 1, 2021 CDFW implemented a five-fish sub-bag limit for `vermilionvermilion rockfish rockfish that is not accounted for in this stock assessment.

 **Cowcod Conservation Areas (CCA)**
 In 2001, two area closures [“Cowcod Conservation Areas”](https://nrm.dfg.ca.gov/FileHandler.ashx?DocumentID=36132&inline) were implemented to reduce fishing mortality of cowcod, originally prohibiting bottom-fishing deeper than 20 fm.
 Effective 2019, retention of nearshore and shelf rockfish (excluding cowcod) is allowed in depths shallower than 40 fm.
 The larger of the two areas (CCA West) is a 4200 square mile area west of Santa Catalina and San Clemente Islands.
 A smaller area (CCA East) is about 40 miles offshore of San Diego, and covers about 100 square miles.